Willie Nelson Blasts Trump For Separating Immigrant Children From Parents, Calls Policy ‘Outrageous’

 Willie Nelson is now among those speaking out against Donald Trump’s policy separating immigrant children from their parents at the U.S. border.

 The legendary musician, a Texas native, issued a statement this week that opposed the Department of Justice policy that requires those crossing the border to be detained and their children taken to holding facilities.
-As Rolling Stone noted, Willie Nelson called on Christians to oppose the policy and made a reference to his 1986 song “Living in the Promiseland.”
+As Rolling Stone noted, Willie Nelson called on Christians to oppose the policy and made a reference to his 1986 song, “Living in the Promiseland.”

 “What’s going on at our southern border is outrageous.
 Christians everywhere should be up in arms.
 What happened to ‘Bring us your tired and weak and we will make them strong?’
 This is still the promise land,” Nelson said.